July 2, 2011

 Believers Do Not Come into Judgment for Sin.
 Jesus often described the future, and related the future to God’s present plan for everyone.
-In John 5:24, pages 1662-1663, Jesus explained: “Truly, truly, I say to you, he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.”
-Notice the parallel here between John 5:24, page 1663, and Romans 8:1, page 1768.
-In Romans 8:1, page 1768, we know that believers have no condemnation from God.
+In John 5:24, Jesus explained: “Truly, truly, I say to you, he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.”
+Notice the parallel here between John 5:24 and Romans 8:1.
+In Romans 8:1, we know that believers have no condemnation from God.
 In John 5:24, I face no judgment for sin, because I have passed out of death into life.
 Jesus develops this great doctrine of no judgment for sin in the following passage.

-Resurrection of Live and the Resurrection of Judgment.
+Resurrection of Life and the Resurrection of Judgment.
 Many people think that everyone will appear at a single judgment before God, but they are mistaken.
 As we see in this passage, different groups of people face different judgments and different resurrections.
 In John 5:28-29, we see that one group goes to a resurrection of life, while the unbelieving group goes to a resurrection of judgment.
 As believers, we have already passed from death into eternal life, at the moment we heard and believed in the Word of God.
-We will have a resurrection of life, and be rewarded for our acts at the Judgment Seat of Christ, where only believers stand for judgment (2 Corinthians 5:10, page 1809).
+We will have a resurrection of life, and be rewarded for our acts at the Judgment Seat of Christ, where only believers stand for judgment (2 Corinthians 5:10).
 Believers never have to fear the resurrection of judgment, because we already have eternal life.
 Believers do not go to a resurrection of judgment, because we have already escaped all judgment and condemnation of sin.
-Jesus taught that each unbeliever has been judged already, “because he has not believed in the name of the only begotten Son of God” (John 3:18, page 1658).
-Every person who does not obey the Son of God has the wrath of God abiding upon him, and he will not see life (John 3:36, page 1659).
-Unbelievers face eternal judgment at the Great White Throne of God, where they will sentenced to eternity in the lake of fire, prepared for Satan and his followers (Revelation 20:10-15, pages 1938-1939).
-As people who have heard the voice of Christ, we may confidently rest assured that we will be going to resurrection of life, and never face the resurrection of judgment experienced by unbelievers.
+Jesus taught that each unbeliever has been judged already, “because he has not believed in the name of the only begotten Son of God” (John 3:18).
+Every person who does not obey the Son of God has the wrath of God abiding upon him, and he will not see life (John 3:36).
+Unbelievers face eternal judgment at the Great White Throne of God, where they will sentenced to eternity in the lake of fire, prepared for Satan and his followers (Revelation 20:10-15).
+As people who have heard the voice of Christ, we may confidently rest assured that we will be going to the resurrection of life, and never face the resurrection of judgment experienced by unbelievers.